dlmarshall3/dlmarshall3.github.io/_posts/2021-11-12-bootcamp-week-six.md

 So much in life is determined by our views on reality and truth.
 This is something my mentor and I talked about during our call this week, that even though it **feels** like I've been doing this bootcamp for months and I should be further along, I'm really only six weeks into the course.
 Not only this, but when I see other people in my cohort much further along, it's easy to be tempted to get discouraged.
 Yet if I take the time to remember some key points, I'm quickly reoriented:

-1) some people have more time to do this than I do!
+1) some people have more time to do this than I do!<br>
-2) some people have a lot more experience than I do!
+2) some people have a lot more experience than I do!<br>
-3) some people are just going to be more adept at learning than I am!
+3) some people are just going to be more adept at learning than I am!<br>

 None of this is to disparage myself.
 Rather, it's simply recognizing what the truth of the matter is and being okay with that!
 I am where I am for a reason, and there is no value in continually comparing myself to others.
 (Easier said than done, of course.)